flipcoder/FRAG.EXE/Spec.md

 - enter - When the map starts (after loading)
 - tick
     - Time passed since last frame
+- collision - Tick while object is touching another object.
+- no_collision - Tick while object is not touching another object
+- touch - When an object starts touching an object.
+- untouch - When an object stops touching another object.

 ### Game events